Passionate about Powders

-My approach to consulting is to teach clients the fundamental principles of bulk solids storage and handling so that they can design equipment and solve powder handling equipment by themselves.
+My approach to consulting is to teach clients the fundamental principles of bulk solids storage and handling so that we can work as a team when solving powder handling problems or designing equipment.

 Chemical engineer with extensive experience in bulk solids handling and processing, including drying, fluidizing, feeding, dispersing, conveying, storage, extrusion, reacting, blending, granulating, testing, and mixing with fluids.
 Expert on handling and processing challenging materials such as carbon black and fumed silica.
 Professional experience includes manufacturing, research and development, consulting, and training.
 Spray drying knowledge includes bench, laboratory, pilot, and commercial equipment.
 Author of subsection on powder flow and hopper and chute design in Perry’s Chemical Engineers’ Handbook, 9th edition.
 Registered Professional Engineer.